Chinatown (1974 film): Origins

-In the film, Mulwray opposes the dam wanted by Noah Cross and the city of Los Angeles, for reasons of engineering and safety, arguing he would not repeat his previous mistake, when his dam broke resulting in hundreds of deaths.
+In the film, Mulwray opposes the dam wanted by Noah Cross and the city of Los Angeles for reasons of engineering and safety, arguing he would not repeat his previous mistake, when his dam broke, resulting in hundreds of deaths.
 This alludes to the St. Francis Dam disaster of March 12, 1928.
 Unlike the character of Mulwray, who was concerned about the dam in Chinatown, Mulholland's role in the disaster diverged from the events in the film.
 Mulholland had inspected the St. Francis Dam after the dam keeper Tony Harnischfeger requested it, when Harnischfeger became concerned about the safety of the dam upon discovering cracks and brown water leaking from its base, which indicated to him the erosion of the dam's foundation.
 Mulholland inspected the dam at around 10:30 in the morning, declaring that all was well with the structure.
 Just before midnight that same evening, a massive failure of the dam occurred.
 The dam's failure inundated the Santa Clara River Valley, including the town of Santa Paula, with flood water, causing the deaths of at least 431 people.
 The event effectively ended Mulholland's career.

-The plot of Chinatown is also drawn not just from the diversion of water from the Owens Valley via the aqueduct but also from another actual event.
+The plot of Chinatown is also drawn from another event.
 In the movie, water is being purposely released in order to drive the land owners out and create support for a dam through an artificial drought.
 The event that the movie refers to occurred in late 1903 and 1904 when underground water levels plummeted and water usage rose precipitously.
 Rather than a deliberate release, Mulholland was able to figure out that because of faulty valves and gates in the water system, large quantities of water were being released in the overflow sewer system and then into the ocean.
 Mulholland was able to stop the leaks.